Coshocton County License Hearing Guide

 Hardship/Restricted License in Ohio

-Even if your license is suspended after a DUI arrest in Coshocton, you might be eligible for a restricted or hardship license.
-This allows you to drive for specific purposes, such as work, school, or medical appointments.
+Even if your license is suspended, you may be eligible for a hardship or restricted license, allowing you to drive under specific circumstances.

 Getting Your License Back

-Once your suspension period is over and your criminal case is resolved, you will need to take steps to reinstate your driving privileges.
+Once your license suspension period is over, you will need to take steps to reinstate your driving privileges.

 After Criminal Case Concludes

-Coshocton DMV Offices
+Coshocton County DMV Offices

 Special Programs